The Shepherd of Hermas: Theology

 In parable 5, the author mentions a Son of God, as a virtuous man filled with a holy "pre-existent spirit" and adopted as the Son.
-In the 2nd century, adoptionism (the view that Jesus Christ was, at least initially, only a mortal man) was one of two competing doctrines about Jesus's true nature, the other being that he pre-existed as the Word (Logos) or only-begotten Son of God and is to be identified as such from his conception; Christ's identity as the Logos (Jn 1:1), in which the Logos is further understood to be uncreated and coessentially divine with God (that is, the Father), was affirmed in 325 at the First Council of Nicaea.
+In the 2nd century, adoptionism (the view that Jesus Christ was, at least initially, only a mortal man) was one of two competing doctrines about Jesus's true nature, the other being that he pre-existed as the Word (Logos) or only-begotten Son of God and is to be identified as such from his conception; Christ's identity as the Logos (John 1:1), in which the Logos is further understood to be uncreated and coessentially divine with God (that is, the Father), was affirmed in 325 AD at the First Council of Nicaea.
 Bogdan G. Bucur says the document was widely accepted among orthodox Christians, yet was not criticized for apparently exhibiting an adoptionistic Christology.
 He says that the passage in question should be understood as Jesus making his dwelling within those who submit to his spirit, so that the adoption that takes place is not of Jesus, but of his followers.

 Some believe that Hermas has a binitarian understanding of God, as it calls the Holy Spirit the Son of God.
 Not all, however agree that Hermas has binitarianism.
-Kelly calls the Christology of Hermas "an amalgam of binitarianism and adoptionism.
+Kelly calls the Christology of Hermas "an amalgam of binitarianism and adoptionism".

 Hermas has a synergist understanding of soteriology, where both works and faith are needed to be saved.
 For Hermas baptism is necessary to be saved and warns those who undergo baptism by the danger of postbaptismal sins.
-Shepherd of Hermas possibly supports delaying baptism for practical reasons which is because of the fear of post-baptismal sins.
-According to Hermas, those who fall into sin after baptism, have only one chance of penance.
+The Shepherd of Hermas possibly supports delaying baptism for practical reasons which is because of the fear of post-baptismal sins.
+According to Hermas, those who fall into sin after baptism have only one chance of penance.

 The book has a high emphasis on morals and the work is an indication of Jewish Christianity—still keeping the Law of Moses.

 Hermas has some similarities to Montanism, such as a support of a belief in prophetic gifts and disciplinarian rigorism, however a direct connection does not exist.

 The principles which Novatian formulated have their origin in the Shepherd of Hermas.

 Some have argued that Hermas is the first example of pre-tribulational rapture.
 Though Hermas does not mention a rapture, he writes of believers that "have escaped from great tribulation on account of [their] faith" and that others could also escape "the great tribulation that is coming".